mailgun/manners/README.md

 ```
 before the `ListenAndServe` call.
 This kicks off a separate goroutine to wait for an OS signal, upon which it simply calls `manners.Close()` for you.
 Optionally, you can pass in a list of the particular signals you care about and you can find out which signal was received, if any, afterwards.

+### Known Issues

+Manners does not correctly shut down long-lived keepalive connections when issued a shutdown command.
+Clients on an idle keepalive connection may see a connection reset error rather than a close.
+See https://github.com/braintree/manners/issues/13 for details.

 ### Compatability

 Manners 0.3.0 and above uses standard library functionality introduced in Go 1.3.